-You’re fresh out of your orientation in China and are gearing up for your first week in the TEFL classroom.
+You’re fresh out of your orientation and are gearing up for your first week to teach English in China.
 Eek!
 All those little eyeballs staring at you in wonderment, politely answering your questions, and slowly giggling and showing signs of connection.
-But what about some must-see landmarks?

 You have a lot to look forward to in your new job/internship, but you also want to make sure you make good on your promise to yourself to also have some GREAT adventures while living in China.
 You know your first week will be a trip but want to cap it off with your first-weekend getaway while teaching English in China.

 Things to know before you budget to travel around China

 China has an awesome railway system that connects most cities around the country.
 Keep in mind, however, that these trains are rarely a comfortable travel experience.
 Especially if you’re going ultra-cheap with budget tickets.
 We recommend buying the “Standing Room Only” tickets since most train travel is at minimum a couple of hours.
 Be prepared to fight for your seat!
 Or splurge on the sleeping berths and cozy up for the journey.
 We recommend one friend in the bottom bunk and one on top.

 You have to book your train tickets in advance, usually at the train station, and cannot do it 10 days prior to your departure.
 Since this can be quite an inconvenience, you can consider paying a service online to coordinate your tickets for you.

 A more expensive yet familiar option might be to fly in between your destinations.
 There are both international and “local” airports in Beijing and Shanghai, so depending on how cheap you want to go, you might consider flying from a lesser-known airport.
 Another tip is to search for flights in both Kuai / Yuan and US dollars (or your preferred currency).
 Sometimes you get better flight deals in Kuai / Yuan than in foreign currency!